dcdpr/jp/README.md

 # Jean-Pierre, An LLM-based Programming Assistant

-Jean-Pierre is a command-line toolkit to support you in your daily work as a software programmer.
-It is built to integrate into your existing workflow, uses powerful concepts such as _workspaces_, _contexts_, _attachments_ and _personas_ to provide a flexible and powerful pair-programming experience with LLMs.
+> A command-line toolkit to support you in your daily work as a software
+> programmer.
+Built to integrate into your existing workflows, providing a
+> powerful and flexible pair-programming experience with LLMs.

+Visit [**jp.computer**] for more information.

 ## Features